-A simple 15 minute Moroccan inspired quinoa, carrot, and chickpea salad for busy days.
+A simple 15 minute Moroccan quinoa salad with carrots and chickpeas for busy days.
 Healthy, vegan, and ideal for packed lunches or a quick dinner.
+Dates, lemon, and parsley round out this filling salad.

 Maybe you’re looking really closely at these photos and noticed some drops on the plate and background – I took the pictures in my front hall today with the door open and rain was blowing in on me/the food, hah.
 Ridiculous!
 I always feel like an idiot shooting out there because it faces a busy bike street and people can (and do) see me.
 And judge.
 Anyway things got a little damp and my parsley kept blowing away.